protocollabs/maparo-std/README.md

 ##### Info Reply

-`tcp-goodput` has no additional information for the client.
-The `tcp-goodput` dictionary MUST be empty.
+Optionally `tcp-goodput` provides the following additional information for the
+client:

+- `streams-max`: the number of maximal allowed threads.
+NOTE: this value can be larger as the available CPU cores.

 E.g.

 ```
 []
-  "id" : "hostname=uuid",
-  "seq-rp" : <uint64_t>
   "modules" : {
-     "tcp-goodput" : { "cores" : "4" },
+     "tcp-goodput" : { "streams-max" : "4" },
   }
 []
 ```

 ##### Measurement Start Request

+Following options are supported:

+- `streams`: number of requested streams.
+The server can reject and send an error code if the number of requested streams is above a limit.
+- `socket-receive-buffer`: the number of bytes for the socket receive buffer.
+- `socket-send-buffer`: the number of bytes for the socket send buffer.

 ```
 {
-	"streams" : "1"
+  "streams" : <uint32_t>,
+  "socket-receive-buffer" : <uint32_t>,
+  "socket-send-buffer" : <uint32_t>,
 }
 ```

+> NOTE: the operating system may to refuse the buffer size request.
+For Linux
+> the default limit cat be read and set via `/proc/sys/net/core/wmem_max` for
+> send buffer and `/proc/sys/net/core/rmem_max` for the receive buffer.

 #### Measurement Start Reply